BananaAcid/ai-operator/README.md

 ```

 `DEBUG_SYSTEMPROMPT` prompts you to optionally overwrite the system prompt.
 And it outputs it (all of it).
 And it would be saved if modified and `automatically use settings next time` is selected.

+## `drivers.ts`

+This file holds Ollama, OpenAI and Googles API in simple selfcontained files.

+No dependencies are used: it uses `fetch()` to connect to the REST API endpoints of the mentioned APIs.

+Feel free to use these in your projects.

 ## Helper